What to Know as a Graduate Nurse: Tips on Job Searching, Finding Your Way, and Picking a Specialty

 Fact: Job interviews make everyone nervous, but there are general tips that can make the process easier on your nerves.
 Nobody wakes up in the morning and is automatically ready to be grilled by a hiring manager.

-Practice answering common interview questions.
+Practice answering common nursing interview questions.
 Give yourself ample time to write out and rehearse your answers.
 Focus on the value that you’d bring to this specific position and facility.
 Read up on the mission and culture of the facility.
 Let your answers demonstrate how your own values align with theirs.

 And be sure to wear proper attire for a nursing interview — no scrubs unless you’ve been asked to shadow someone at the facility.